tomee-oy/js-data-structure/README.md

 # js-data-structure
-A JavaScript libarary for data structures
+A JavaScript library for data structures